Tweed Heads: History

 The Tweed Heads and Coolangatta Surf Life Saving Club opened on 13 September 1911.

 In April 1916, 69 allotments of "Charles' Tweed Heads subdivision were advertised to be auctioned by P. Smith & Son.
 A map advertising the auction shows the location of the estate in proximity to Terranora Creek.

 In November 1917, 46 subdivided allotments of "Marks Estate" were advertised for auction by S. A. Thornton.
 A map advertising the auction illustrates the location of the estate in proximity to Terranora Creek, Coolangatta and the Pacific Ocean and describes the allotments as perfectly flat, large areas with splendid frontages.

 The Tweed Shire, inclusive Murwillumbah was declared in 1947.

 Tweed Heads was the location of fictional town Porpoise Spit in the 1994 movie Muriel's Wedding.

 In April 2020, checkpoint barriers were established in Tweed streets near the state border to restrict travel into Queensland during the COVID-19 pandemic.

+City and suburbs

+The urban boundaries of Tweed Heads extend south along the coastline to Hastings Point, and westward along the Terranora Creek encompassing Bilambil Heights and Terranora.
+This area includes the suburbs and localities of: